ebojanek/dukenumber2/README.md

 # dukenumber2
 About the duke game

-did KU beat Duke last night?
+BOOOO Duke basketball

+Go SU